 Bring out the streamers, float the balloons, and sport your best party hats because it’s birthday time!
 I decided to make an adult ice cream that would be fitting while still festive.
 And I’m hooked on it — which is ironic because I don’t really consider myself an ice cream person.
-But this coconut-curry ice cream is its own animal — it has a sweet coconut flavor, the curry gives it a spicy kick, and the salted, roasted cashews make it reminiscent of a salted lassi.
+But this coconut-curry ice cream is its own animal — it has a sweet coconut flavor, the curry gives it a spicy kick, and the salted, roasted cashews make it reminiscent of the salted lassi that I loved when I was in India.

 For the coconut: Place coconut in a large frying pan over medium-high heat.
 Toast, turning frequently, until fragrant and golden brown, about 5 to 10 minutes.
 Remove from heat and set aside until ready to use.